Van314159/Tips-in-Julia-/Main.md

 y = readdlm("xlis.csv)
 ```

-**I/O files to other directory.** First obtain your working directory and then use `joinpath` function.
+**I/O files to other directory.** See [JuliaDataScience](https://juliadatascience.io/filesystem).
+First obtain your working directory and then use `joinpath` function.
 Say your are working on a script `main.jl` under a directory "Project", and you want to save data in a subdirectory "Project/Data".
 Following code does the job.
 ```julia
 xlis = rand(10)
 root = dirname(@__FILE__)